 Fig. 1.
 Macrocyclic peptide selection strategy and selection results.
-A) Enrichment of library recovery across rounds for two random 15-mer peptide libraries initiated with chloroacetyl-D-tyrosine and -L-tyrosine.
-Rounds with fetal calf serum added during incubation are marked as 'serum'.
-B) Dose-response curves from screening of peptides identified by high throughput sequencing of enriched libraries for inhibition of pseudovirus infection in VeroE6 cells.
-C) ELISA showing lack of competition for ACE2 binding to spike protein by the most promising peptide hits, compared to REGN_10933 antibody positive control.
-D) Dose-response curve for SARS-CoV-2 inhibition assays in HEK293 ACE2+ TMPRSS2+ cells with the most promising hits from the pseudovirus screen.
-E) Structure of most promising hit, peptide S1b3inL1, and its sequence.
+(A) Enrichment of library recovery across rounds for two random 15-mer peptide libraries initiated with chloroacetyl-p-tyrosine and -1-tyrosine.
+Rounds with fetal calf serum added during incubation are marked as "serum".
+(B) Dose-response curves from screening of peptides identified by high throughput sequencing of enriched libraries for inhibition of pseudovirus infection in VeroE6 cells.
+(C) ELISA showing lack of competition for ACE2 binding to spike protein by the most promising peptide hits, compared to REGN_10933 antibody positive control.
+(D) Dose-response curve for SARS-C0V-2 inhibition assays in HEK293 ACE2+ TMPRSS2+ cells with the most promising hits from the pseudovirus screen.
+(E) Structure of most promising hit, peptide S1b3inL1, and its sequence.
+Error bars are SD of technical triplicates (duplicate for ELISA), with a representative shown of duplicate experiments.